You are leaving Lundbeck.com/US

 • Functional changes – reduced ability to perform daily activities: difficulty handling money, travelling and self-care (eating, getting dressed, maintaining personal hygiene) as well as problems with balance and unsteady movements.3,7 Ultimately, those with Alzheimer’s disease will usually become completely dependent on caregivers.3,7

 • Behavioral/psychiatric changes – patients may also develop behavioral disturbances, which increase the burden of care.
-It includes withdrawal from social activities, apathy/indifference, depressed mood, anxiety, and agitation.3 Behavioral changes are particularly difficult for family and carers to cope with, and are often the reason for patients being moved to institutional care.9
+These include withdrawal from social activities, apathy/indifference, depressed mood, anxiety, and agitation.3 Behavioral changes are particularly difficult for family and caregivers to cope with, and are often the reason for patients being moved to institutional care.9

 1. Memory loss that disrupts daily life